Notification to participants

 All requests for de-briefing must, apart from where the mandatory standstill period applies, be fulfilled within 15 days of the request.

-For procurements above the EU threshold, the contracting authority must publish a contract award notice in the OJEU within 30 days of the award for each contract
+For procurements above the threshold, the contracting authority must publish a contract award notice on Find a Tender Service within 30 days of the award for each contract

 The notification for a framework agreement is made on the setting up of the agreement, rather than at each time it is used.

-The OJEU contract award notice must contain the information set out in Part D of Annex 5 to the Public Contracts Directive.
+The Find a Tender Service contract award notice must contain the information set out in Part D of Annex 5 to the Public Contracts Directive.

 If a PIN has been used as a call for competition and you decide not to award further contracts during the period covered by the PIN, the contract award notice shall contain specification indication to that effect.